 Lionel Messi, Johan Cruyff, Michel Platini, Marco van Basten, Alfredo Di Stefano, Franz Beckenbauer, Kevin Keegan, the Brazilian Ronaldo, Karl-Heinz Rummenigge – these luminaries all share one thing in common: they collected the Ballon d’Or on more than one occasion.

-Following Cristiano Ronaldo's crowning as the 2013 Ballon d'Or winner in Zurich on Monday, the Real Madrid lynchpin has now joined this special club and in the process earned himself a reputation as a legend of the sport.
+Following Cristiano Ronaldo’s crowning as the 2013 Fifa Ballon d’Or winner in Zurich on Monday, the Real Madrid lynchpin has now joined this special club and in the process earned himself a reputation as a legend of the sport.
 The attacker probably recognised this himself as he broke down in tears upon collecting the prize.

 Ronaldo's best numbers